avaxman/INFOMGP-Practical3/README.md

  </br>
  2. Allow to apply random user-prescribed deformations of objects.
 For instance, instantaenous "squeezing" of an object to see it deform back after a time. **Level: easy-intermediate**.
  </br>
-3. Implement the corotational elements method as learnt in class (*lecture 8*).
+3. Implement the corotational elements method as learnt in class.
 That would require to use a solving method that does not rely on matrix factorization, like conjugate gradients.
 This is available through Eigen, but you'll have to figure out the details and proper initialization. **Level: intermediate-hard**.
 </br>
-4. Hack the visual artifacts of colliding only the touching vertices by sending impulses to the entire body, but weaker than the ones the vertx get.
+4. Tweak the visual artifacts of colliding only the touching vertices by sending impulses to the entire body, but weaker than the ones the colliding vertex gets.
 For instance, use some inverse distance weighting to send velocity impulses to the other vertices. *Level: easy*.
  </br>

 You may invent your own extension as substitute to **one** in the list above, but it needs approval on the Lecturer's behalf **beforehand**.